sagarikajadon13/image_gen_using_SD/README.md

-# Stable Diffusion with ControlNet
+# Image Generation Using Stable Diffusion and Controlnet

 This repository contains a script to generate images using Stable Diffusion and ControlNet models.
-The script processes a depth maps to generate different variations of images.
+The script processes a depth map to generate different variations of images.

 ## Requirements